baharbiazar/image_search_engine/README.md

 d.
 Flask App, Docker, Amazon cloud compute system (Web app, data storage and deployment)

 ## Future Steps
-- Minitor usability based on number of items sold via the app
+- Monitor usability based on number of items sold via the app
 - Incorporate augmented images with training set to have better results when users take a photo from a furniture with their own camera
 - Expand the database and add more vendors